Siobhan Pattwell, PhD

 Academic Title: Assistant Professor, Pediatrics

-Research Title: Principal Investigator, Ben Towne Center for Childhood Cancer Research
+Research Title: Principal Investigator, Seattle Children’s Hospital Research Institute and Ben Towne Center for Childhood Cancer Research

 Research Center: Ben Towne Center for Childhood Cancer Research